 ASEAN remains divided over how to address security challenges.
 These include China’s claims in the South China Sea, human rights abuses, political repression by member states, narcotics trafficking, refugee flows, natural disasters, and terrorism.

-A long-standing challenge has been forming a joint response to China, particularly to maritime disputes with Beijing in the South China Sea.
+Another long-standing challenge has been forming a joint response to China, particularly to maritime disputes with Beijing in the South China Sea.
 Brunei, Indonesia, Malaysia, the Philippines, and Vietnam claim features in waters contested with China.
 For those countries, China’s moves to reclaim land and build artificial islands are seen as violations of their national sovereignty.
 In response, some have invested in modernizing their militaries.
 For other ASEAN members, tensions in the South China Sea are geographically distant and not a priority.
 A few, such as Cambodia, even tend to support China’s claims and block joint ASEAN statements on the South China Sea.
-In 2002, ASEAN and China signed the nonbinding Declaration of Conduct of Parties in the South China Sea, though they have not yet negotiated a legally binding code.
+In 2002, ASEAN and China signed the nonbinding Declaration of Conduct of Parties in the South China Sea, though they have not yet negotiated a legally binding code and it is unlikely they will negotiate one anytime in the near future.

-The United States, which has a strong interest in preventing China from controlling access to the South China Sea, has continued military cooperation with ASEAN members, including the Philippines, Thailand, and Vietnam, and has increased its maritime presence to enforce freedom of navigation in international waters.
+The United States, which has a strong interest in preventing China from controlling access to the South China Sea, has continued military cooperation with ASEAN members, including the Philippines, Thailand, Singapore, Indonesia, and Vietnam, and has increased its maritime presence in regional areas to enforce freedom of navigation in international waters.

 The United States is ASEAN’s fourth-largest trading partner in terms of goods, trailing China, the European Union, and Japan.
-Merchandise trade between the two sides reached more than $307 billion in 2020.
+In 2022, the United States’ total trade in goods and services with ASEAN was an estimated $505.8 billion.

 The United States has launched subregional and bilateral initiatives to boost ties, including the Mekong-U.S. Partnership, which aims to deepen cooperation between the United States and Cambodia, Laos, Myanmar, Thailand, and Vietnam on issues related to the environment, health, education, and infrastructure development.
-U.S. presidents have also met Southeast Asian leaders during the annual East Asia Summit, which is hosted by ASEAN and also attended by the heads of state of Australia, China, India, Japan, New Zealand, Russia, and South Korea.
+U.S. presidents have also met Southeast Asian leaders during ASEAN summits and the annual East Asia Summit, which is hosted by ASEAN and also attended by the heads of state of Australia, China, India, Japan, New Zealand, Russia, and South Korea.
+In 2023, President Joe Biden skipped the ASEAN summit to attend the Group of Twenty (G20) Summit in New Delhi, India, sending Vice President Kamala Harris in his place.
+Some ASEAN members viewed Biden's absence as a disappointment and diplomatic snub.

 The Donald Trump administration sent high-ranking officials to Southeast Asia, including Vice President Mike Pence and secretaries of state and defense.
 But President Trump attended just one meeting with ASEAN leaders, in 2017.
 Some experts in Southeast Asia say the Trump administration’s inconsistent engagement with the region caused U.S.-ASEAN relations to deteriorate.
 The U.S. withdrawal in 2017 from the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), a free trade agreement formerly known as the TPP, set back broader U.S. efforts to demonstrate commitment to the region’s trade integration, they say.
 The United States is not part of the RCEP trade deal.